ggzica/Discord-Bot/README.md

 - Clone this repo.

-- Create a Muted role in your server
+- Create a Muted role in your server and copy its ID

 Add an .env file to add TOKEN and MUTE_ID